 Is there an event in your life that has brought you to where you are right now?
 Are you asking yourself “How did my life turn out this way”?
 If you’ve veered off the path a little bit, it’s okay.
 The roadmap hasn’t changed and you can still get back on the path.
 Jesus is waiting for you with open arms.
 Today, I pray that you will remember all of the reasons you gave your life to Christ and be strengthened by that decision.
 And I pray that you will stay firmly on the path of life and see the joy waiting for you up ahead.

 If you have not made the decision to take the narrow path, then I pray that you will understand the love Jesus has for you and choose to follow Him.
-To find out more about making this crucial decision please read “Accepting Jesus” by clicking on the link or go to the tab at the top of the page.
+To find out more about making this crucial decision please read “Accepting Jesus” by clicking on the tab at the top of the page.